 If school isn’t at the forefront of your priorities, it may be time to change that!
 We know life happens and schedules get busy.
 No matter the reason schoolwork hasn’t been the first thing on your radar, there is still time to change that!

 Take a look at the mistakes you made on your last exam.
 Read the comments on your last essay.
 By pinpointing the places you made mistakes, you will know better for the next time you are tested.
 We know it can be disheartening to look at what you did wrong, but view it as a learning experience!
 Do not dwell on the mistakes, but use them as a way to improve.

 4. Put in the extra effort

-Extra credit can be hard to come by, so if you’re given the opportunity… DO IT.
-Not only will you get some points to combat a bad grade on a major test or assignment, but your teacher will see that you are serious about succeeding in their class.
+Extra credit can be hard to come by, so if you’re given the opportunity, do it!
+Not only will the points combat a bad grade on a major test or assignment, but your teacher will see that you are serious about succeeding in their class.

 5. Don’t give up

 Abandoning hope will keep you from succeeding.
 So do not accept defeat and continue to work hard!
 Even if you don’t end up with the grade you wanted, you will know that you did the very best you could.
 You never know, if a professor sees the effort you give, they might give you the boost you need to pass the class.

 Everything can feel hopeless when you aren’t performing at your best.
 Know that you have what it takes to be successful at anything you set your mind to!
 If you find that you are struggling with more than one class, it may be time to make some more serious lifestyle changes, such as dropping an extracurricular or changing your major.
 Try not to stress; eventually, you will strike the balance that is right for you!